eoger/lacatre-visio/README.md

-LACATRE stencil for Visual Studio
+LACATRE stencil for Microsoft Visio
 =============

 ##What is LACATRE ?